www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 * [ ] Consider [JSpecify](https://jspecify.dev/).
 * [ ] Consider OWASP's dependency-check-maven for checking security vulnerabilities in dependencies.
 # Done Task
+* [x] Enable `dominant management` for daily Codeberg workflow, in order to speed it up and lessen resource usage.
+  -> This was already the case.
+* [x] Execute tests of shell projects in daily CI as well. - This was already the case.
 * [x] Enable site goal in daily test, in order to test everything that is part of the Maven build.
 * [x] Fix mvn site error.
     * [x] Maybe it is caused by the Maven version 3.8.7-2 in the daily CI,